25.8.17

 Celebrating the Roadside sale, just had to make this delicious strawberry chiffon pie

-Celebrating the Roadside sale, just had to make this delicious strawberry chiffon pie using my Road-Side latest cake stand with the new vase and glass trivet on the double side silk fabric.
+Celebrating the Roadside sale, just had to make this delicious strawberry chiffon pie using my Road-Side latest cake stand with the new vase and glass trivet on the double-sided silk fabric.

 LOVE the shiny mirror pine cone shaped vase.

-Found a collection of nick-nacks on the Road-Side a-la Seaforth and LOVE the shiny mirror pine cone-shaped vase.
+Found a collection of knick-knacks on the roadside, a la Seaforth, and LOVE the shiny mirror pine cone-shaped vase.
 I use it all the time for my little flower arrangements.
 The glass trivet came with the vase!

 Road-Side Decor items.